94th Cavalry Regiment: 94th Cavalry and 94th Armor

 On 24 May 2011, the 1st Squadron was ordered into active Federal service.
 Under the command of Lt.
 Col Eddie Frizell, the squadron deployed to Kuwait to provide base management, regional security and security for convoys moving between Kuwait and Iraq in support of Operation New Dawn, the United States withdrawal from Iraq.
 On 3 April 2012, the 1st Squadron cased its colors at Camp Buehring as it prepared to leave Kuwait to return to the United States after the completion of Operation New Dawn.
 It was released from active Federal service after return to Minnesota on 26 June 2012.
 In 2015, the squadron participated in the eXportable Combat Training Capabilities (XCTC) exercise, which included live-fire drills at the platoon level.
 At the time, the 1st Squadron was commanded by Lieutenant Colonel Timothy Kemp; 1st Squadron's headquarters and headquarters troop were based in Duluth, A Troop in Hibbing, B Troop in Pine City, and C Troop in Cloquet.

+Leaders

+Since 1 October 2005 reflagging as the 94th Cavalry Regiment.